Nonparametric Causal Decomposition of Group Disparities: Appendix A: Proofs for Section 2

 Second, akin to our framework, recent works in the ``great equalizer'' literature \citep{zhou_equalization_2019, fiel_great_2020, karlson_college_2019} have discussed \emph{differential} selection into college completion by parental income.
 Implicitly, these authors define group-specific selectivity as

 This implicit definition can be validated by rewriting the group difference in this selectivity term.

-If the descriptive test returns a smaller value than the causal test, these authors will conclude that members of the advantaged group are less selected than their disadvantaged peers in the transition to college completion.
+If the descriptive test returns a more negative value than the causal test, these authors will conclude that members of the advantaged group are less selected than their disadvantaged peers in the transition to college completion.\footnote{This conclusion, however, corresponds more closely to $\E_a(Y \mid D=1)-\E_a(Y^1)-[\E_b(Y \mid D=1)-\E_b(Y^1)]$ being negative.
+For example, if $\E_a(Y \mid D=1)-\E_a(Y^1)=0$, while $\E_b(Y \mid D=1)-\E_b(Y^1) >0$, then the treated individuals in group $b$ (and group $b$ only) have higher $Y_1$ than the untreated individuals in the same group, which means that the treated individuals in group $b$ (and group $b$ only) are positively selected on $Y_1$ \citep[see][]{yu2024counter}.}

-Taking the difference between the selectivity term in the great equalizer literature and sorting on gains, we obtain $\E_g(Y^0 \mid D=1)-\E_g(Y^0 \mid D=0)$, which is selection on baseline outcome.
-Therefore, the selectivity term in the great equalizer literature captures selection on baseline outcome, on top of selection on treatment effect captured in sorting on gains and our selectivity term \citep[see][p.58-9]{morgan_counterfactuals_2014}.
+Taking the difference between the selectivity term in the great equalizer literature and sorting on gains, we obtain $\E_g(Y^0 \mid D=1)-\E_g(Y^0 \mid D=0)$, which is selection on baseline potential outcome.\footnote{In \citet{heckman_characterizing_1998}, \citet{heckman_structural_2005} and \citet{heckman_returns_2018}, selection on baseline outcome is referred to as the ``selection bias''.} Therefore, the selectivity term in the great equalizer literature captures selection on baseline outcome, on top of selection on treatment effect captured in sorting on gains and our selection term \citep[see][p.58-9]{morgan_counterfactuals_2014}.

-Third, a literature on the effect heterogeneity by propensity score \citep{brand_who_2010, xie_estimating_2012, brand_uncovering_2021} is closely aligned with our framework in its conceptualization of selection into treatment.
+Third, a large literature on effect heterogeneity by propensity score \citep{brand_who_2010, xie_estimating_2012, brand_uncovering_2021} is closely aligned with our framework in its conceptualization of selection into treatment.
 Originally developed in the context of education effects, this framework has been applied in a wide array of topics.
 Recall that $\pi(1,\X,g)$ denotes the propensity score, then under Assumption 3 (conditional ignorability),

 Hence, under conditional ignorability, our selectivity term equals the covariance between the propensity score and the conditional treatment effect given the propensity score.
 Due to this relationship, the estimators we developed for the generic functions underlying our unconditional decomposition can also be used to nonparametrically estimate effect heterogeneity by propensity score.